 It can quite inconvenient for some users.
 They may have to look for an aftermarket solution.

-Build Quality & Comfort:
+Build Quality & Comfort

-In terms of build quality, Arya and Arya Stealth are very similar.
+In terms of build quality, Arya(V2) and Arya Stealth are very similar except for the stealth magnet installation in the Arya Stealth.
 Despite the use of plastic in their construction, these headphones have a solid build and structure.

 HD800S is the most premium quality headphone out of the three.
 But it is also the most fragile.
 This is primarily due to the metal mesh used in the construction.

 It takes up the majority of the rear side of the driver.
 It is easily scratchable and dent-prone.
 It is also more brittle and vulnerable to tearing out due to the unreinforced connectors.